 for it.
 There is no economic

 benefit for it.
-It is detrimental to the
+Its detrimental to the

 people.

-1998 Ron Paul 79:3 The reason why we have to support
+And the reason why we have to support

-this amendment is it is a modest, just
+this amendment is its a modest, just

 a small step in the direction of openness